THE HADASSAH MEDICAL ORGANIZATION

-The combined skills of more than 5,000 health care professionals – 800 physicians 2,200 nurses, 500 paramedical and 1,500 support staff – bring health and hope to the people of region and far beyond.
+The combined skills of more than 5,060 health care professionals – 1,023 physicians, 1,820 nurses, and over 500 paramedical and 1,500 support staff – bring health and hope to the people of the region and far beyond.

-For over nine decades, Hadassah has extended its hand to all, without regard for race, religion or ethnic origin.
+For over nine decades, Hadassah has extended its hand to all, without regard for race, religion, or ethnic origin.
 People from all the countries in the region turn to Hadassah for hope and help.
-They are treated alongside patients from the Mediterranean Basin, Europe, South America and the United States.
-For more details, click here.
+They are treated alongside patients from the Mediterranean Basin, Europe, South America, and the United States.

 HMO MISSION STATEMENT